Julien2744/Annihilation-Recreated/README.md

 You can manually change target using `/execute as <entity> run function annihilation:set_target`

 Or `/tag <entity> add anni_target`, but make sure that there only 1 target

+- dev note: A lot of attack ; behavior ; and models are not 100% accurate since it's almost impossible and my only visual source where player soloing Annihilation.